MuhammedSuhaib/.mdOnTheGoo/docs/index.md

 ## Blockquotes

-To create a blockquote, add `>` before a paragraph.
+To create a blockquote, add `>` followed by a space before a paragraph.
 Include blank lines **before and after** for compatibility.
 If there's an empty line *within* the quotes, a `>` will also appear before that empty line.